CFA-Institute-RPC/AI-Big-Data/README.md

 # AI and Big Data Technology Usage Heatmap

 The **AI and Big Data Technology Usage Heatmap** repository is a resource developed by the [CFA Institute Research & Policy Center (RPC)](https://rpc.cfainstitute.org/) to showcase insights from a 2024 survey on the adoption of AI and big data technologies in the investment industry.
+The full research report can be found [here](https://rpc.cfainstitute.org/research/reports/2025/creating-value-from-big-data-in-the-investment-management-process).
 This project provides an interactive visualization of how professionals leverage these technologies in workflows such as risk oversight, advisory, and investment decision-making.

 ---